JAYKRISHNAN/toy-on-table-simulator/readme.md

+## Running the app

+- Give the input in the correct format in the file `input.txt` in the root directory of the app
+- To run program, run  `ruby -I lib bin/toy_on_table input.txt output.txt`
+- Output is written to the file `output.txt` in the root directory of the app

+## Running the tests
+- First, run `bundle install`
+- Then, run `bundle exec rspec`

 # ToyOnTable

 - The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.